-- If you use 64-bit version of Windows 10, you’ll have to navigate to the HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlPrintEnvironmentsWindows x64DriversVersion-4 key instead.
+- If you use the 64-bit version of Windows 10, you’ll have to navigate to the following key instead:

 - Expand the Version 4 key and locate your printer.
-Right click it and choose Delete.
+Right-click it and choose Delete.

 - Bear in mind that some printers can have extra folders, so you’ll have to find those folders and delete them.
 For example, HP’s printers have hphp and Hewlett_Packard additional folders.

 - Start Command Prompt as administrator and enter net start spooler.
 Press Enter to execute the command.